Prachurya-Ray/Prachurya-Ray.github.io/README.md

 # 🌐 Prachurya Ray

-A responsive and customizable personal profile page built using modern web technologies.
-Showcase my bio, social links, portfolio, and more — all in one place.
+A fully responsive and customizable personal profile page built using modern web technologies.
+Effortlessly showcase your bio, social media links, portfolio/projects, and much more — all in one sleek and centralized space.
+Perfect for developers, creatives, and professionals looking to make a lasting first impression.

 ## ✨ Features